English

-25 Ways to Enjoy Life to the Fullest
+25 Ways to Make the Most of Life

 Many of us would describe our lives as 'busy'.
 There's plenty of room for structure and tight schedules, but not always for spontaneity and reflection.
-What can you do to live, rather than being lived?
-Or better yet: how can you enjoy life to the fullest?
-We've gathered no less than 25 ways for you.
+What can you do to live, rather than be lived?
+Or even better: how can you make the most of life?
+We've gathered no fewer than 25 ways for you.

 1. Express Gratitude More Often

 Expressing gratitude: perhaps you already write in a journal every day, or maybe it sounds a bit airy-fairy to you.
-But science does not lie.
+But the science is clear.
 According to research from Harvard Medical School, expressing gratitude makes you happier.
 And a happy person?
 Exactly, they enjoy life.

 2. Opt for a Slow Morning

-The alarm goes off, you jump out of bed, and before you know it, you're on your way to work.
-You're already looking forward to the weekend: finally starting slowly and not having to jump out of bed immediately.
+The alarm goes off, you leap out of bed, and before you know it, you're on your way to work.
+You're already looking forward to the weekend: finally starting the day slowly and not having to jump out of bed immediately.
 But what if we told you that you don't have to save this just for the weekend?
-Occasionally choose to set your alarm earlier, stay in bed for that extra fifteen minutes, and then enjoy a leisurely breakfast with a good book.
-You'll see the difference it makes for the rest of your day!
+Occasionally, choose to set your alarm earlier, stay in bed for that extra quarter of an hour, and then enjoy a leisurely breakfast with a good book.
+You'll see what a difference this makes for the rest of your day!

 3. Let the Weather Guide You

 We mean this in a positive way, of course.
-The weather in the Netherlands is unpredictable, so your planned day on the terrace might literally get rained off.
-Instead, you can accept that it's raining or windy and tailor your day accordingly.
-For example, visit a museum, explore new coffee shops, or go to the cinema.
-Then save that terrace day for when the sun spontaneously shines.
+The weather in the Netherlands is unpredictable, so your planned day on the terrace might literally be rained off.
+Instead, you can accept the rain or wind and adjust your day accordingly.
+Visit a museum, discover new coffee shops, or go to the cinema.
+Then save that terrace day for when the sun unexpectedly shines.

-Giving is more fun than receiving, especially when it's spontaneous.
-Bring a bouquet of flowers for your partner, keep a lonely neighbour company, or cook a fresh meal for someone who doesn't have the time.
+Giving is more enjoyable than receiving, especially when it's spontaneous.
+Bring flowers for your partner, keep a lonely neighbour company, or cook a fresh meal for someone who doesn't have the time.

 5. Take a Closer Look at Your Health

-Being healthy is the foundation for doing what you want without restrictions.
+Being healthy is the foundation for doing what you want, without restrictions.
 Just as your car has an MOT, you can also scrutinise your health.
-With our new lab tests, you can gain insight into your overall health or a specific aspect.
 This way, you'll know exactly what you can work on and where you're already doing well.

 6. Take Up (or Resume) a Hobby

-A hobby, something to relax and entertain yourself with, whenever and as often as you want.
-Maybe you've lost sight of a hobby, like puzzling, drawing, or making music.
-Or perhaps you want to try a new hobby instead of always falling back on Netflix or a book.
-Now is the time!
+A hobby, something to relax and entertain you, to do whenever and as often as you like.
+Perhaps you've lost sight of a hobby, like puzzling, drawing, or making music.
+Or maybe you want to try a new hobby instead of always falling back on Netflix or a book.
+This is the moment!

 7. Celebrate the Little Things

-We celebrate birthdays, holidays, and major successes like a new diploma.
-Make sure you also regularly pause to celebrate the small things.
-Have you managed to get tickets for your favourite artist?
+We celebrate birthdays, holidays, and major successes like earning a new diploma.
+Make sure you also regularly pause to appreciate the small things.
+Did you manage to get tickets for your favourite artist?
 Did the presentation you worked hard on go well?
-Have you extended your running route?
+Did you extend your running route?
 All worth celebrating.

 8. Leave Your Phone at Home for a Day

 Our phones seem glued to us these days: we don't leave the house without them.
-While it's convenient to be constantly reachable, it can also be a hindrance to enjoying the here and now.
+While it's convenient to always be reachable, it can also hinder enjoying the here and now.
 By occasionally leaving your phone at home, you can enjoy your day undisturbed, whatever is on the agenda.

 Fresh air is always beneficial.
 Regularly take yourself outside and let your senses do the work.
-We guarantee: it's a delight.
-Tip: visit an area that's new to you or a bit further away, so you really feel like you're getting away.
+We guarantee: it's pure enjoyment.
+Tip: visit an area that's new to you or a bit further away, and you'll really feel like you've escaped.

 10. Take Good Care of Yourself

-Taking good care of yourself sounds so self-evident.
+Taking good care of yourself sounds so obvious.
 But what does it actually mean?
 We mainly mean a healthy foundation.
-A foundation consisting of a varied diet, sufficient exercise, good sleep, and dietary supplements for extra support where you need it.
-Curious about which vitamins can boost your health?
-Take the vitamin test here.
+A foundation consisting of a varied diet, sufficient exercise, good sleep, and nutritional supplements for extra support where you need it.

 11. Plan Something to Look Forward To

-We all know the feeling: you've booked a holiday, put it in your diary, and the anticipation can begin.
-Besides holidays, there are, of course, many more moments to enjoy life to the fullest.
-Plan, for example, a dinner with your entire group of friends, host your first family weekend, or decide when you want to go on a day trip.
-This way, you always have something to look forward to.
+We all know the feeling: you've booked a holiday, marked it in your calendar, and the anticipation can begin.
+Besides holidays, there are, of course, many more moments to make the most of life.
+Plan a dinner with your entire group of friends, host your first family weekend, or decide when you want to go on a day trip.
+This way, you'll always have something to look forward to.

 12. Learn Something New

 From a certain age, we often get stuck in the familiar.
 We still play the same sport, have the same type of job, and do the same things in our spare time.
 Time to shake things up!
-Take the plunge and try something new.
-Take a cooking course, sign up for dance lessons, or learn professional massage.
-The latter will also be appreciated by your partner 😉 and is good for your muscles.
+Put on your adventurous (or child's) shoes and try something new.
+Take a cooking class, sign up for dance lessons, or learn professional massage techniques.
+Your partner will thank you for the latter 😉 and it's good for your muscles.

 13. Learn to Do Nothing

 When was the last time you did nothing?
-No phone, no TV, no book, no music: really nothing.
+No phone, no television, no book, no music: truly nothing.
 Probably a long time ago.
-Whereas doing nothing is the only way we truly recharge.
-Because although watching a film sounds very relaxing, it's still considered exertion for your brain.
+Yet doing nothing is the only way we truly recharge.
+Because even though watching a film sounds relaxing, it still counts as effort for your brain.
 Sometimes the most productive thing you can do is absolutely nothing.

 14. Practise Mindfulness

-We often tend to live in the past or the future.
+We are often inclined to live in the past or the future.
 Which is sometimes very good – it helps you reflect and see where you want to go and what you want to do differently.
-When you do this too often, you forget to enjoy what you are currently doing.
+When you do this too often, you forget to enjoy what you're doing now.
 Mindfulness can help you live more in the here and now.
-There are various apps, videos on YouTube, and clips on Spotify for short or long meditation sessions.
+There are various apps, YouTube videos, and Spotify clips for short or long meditations.
 You'll also find it calming.
 Win-win!

 15. Choose a Sport That Suits You

 Exercise is important.
-That doesn't mean you have to persevere in a particular sport that doesn't make you happy.
-Choose a form of exercise that you enjoy, and you'll stick with it much longer and more easily.
-After all, enjoying life to the fullest is best when you feel good both physically and mentally.
+That doesn't mean you have to stick to a sport you don't enjoy at all costs.
+Choose a form of exercise you like, and you'll stick with it much longer and more easily.
+Because making the most of life is best when you feel good both physically and mentally.

 Monday pasta, Tuesday curry, Wednesday casserole.
-We humans are creatures of habit and often revert to the same dishes.
+We humans are creatures of habit and often fall back on the same dishes.
 Because: it's easy, everyone likes it, and you can prepare it on autopilot.
-While you probably really enjoy a new dish in a restaurant or at a dinner with friends.
-Treat yourself more often to the surprise of a new dish and dive into the kitchen.
-Besides, every product has different nutritional values, and it's very healthy to eat a wide variety of things.
+Yet you probably really enjoy a new dish at a restaurant or dinner with friends.
+Treat yourself more often to the surprise of a new dish and spend time cooking.
+In addition, every product has different nutritional values, and it's very healthy to eat a wide variety of things.

 17. Treat Yourself to a Gift

 We always think of gifts for others.
 But buying a gift for ourselves?
 Not so much.
-While you can also (or especially) pamper yourself regularly.
-Whether it's new skincare products, fresh flowers for your home, or a new pair of sunglasses for the first rays of sun: you deserve it.
+Yet you also (or especially) deserve to pamper yourself regularly.
+Whether it's new skincare products, fresh flowers for your home, or new sunglasses for the first rays of sunshine: you deserve it.

 18. Surround Yourself with the Right People